Initiatives for Society

 Support and cooperation for community festivals, community disaster prevention activities, and public health activities

-Expanded the "Matching Project", a project that had been implemented among 145 group hotels to reuse products as much as possible, to the general public and organized events in the group hotels (August 2023 and February 2024) to sell items such as tableware, furniture, appliances, etc. that are no longer used in the establishments due to renovation or renewal.
-Profits made from two events were donated to Japan Ecotourism Society and Plan International, an International NGO.
+Expanded the "Matching Project", a project that had been implemented among the group hotels to reuse products as much as possible, to the general public and organized events in the group hotels to sell items such as tableware, furniture, appliances, etc. that are no longer used in the establishments due to renovation or renewal.
+Profits made from these events were donated in full to Japan Ecotourism Society and Plan International, an international NGO.